ndaelman-hu/nomad-distro-dev/README.md

 ## Basic infra

+Start by forking this [main repository](https://github.com/FAIRmat-NFDI/nomad-distro-dev) that will house all your plugins.

 1. Ensure you have [docker](https://docs.docker.com/engine/install/) installed.
    Docker nowadays comes with `docker compose` built in.
 Prior, you needed to install the stand-alone [docker-compose](https://docs.docker.com/compose/install/).